Jay-study-nildana/MovieSearch/Features.md

 List of features we want to add.

-1. facebook automatically logs in.
-If possible, we should stop this behavior.
 1. after logging in, on another tab, we should automatically detect and show user details.
 1. show a list of ‘fixed’ movies list.
 1. show a list of 'dynamic' movies list based on the 'search input'.